Juniper/py-junos-eznc/docs/utils/README.md

 * SW - softawre upgrade
 * FS - filesystem utils

+For a complete list of utility libraries, you can take a look at the [_utils directory_](../../lib/jnpr/junos/utils).

-A Utility library is a Widget in the _Junos EZ_, so associating one to a _Device_ variable is the same process as described [here](../device.md).
+A utility library is a Widget in the _Junos EZ_, so associating one to a _Device_ variable is the same process as described [here](../device.md).

-Each Utility library should be fully documented, so you can use the Python help() routine.
+Each utility library should be fully documented, so you can use the Python help() routine.

 Here is an example to check the Junos candidate configuraiton for any uncommitted changes.
 ````python